lanalimon/handbook/Benefits and Perks/Office Perks.md

 ## Gym Membership

 Superformula offers reimbursements on gym memberships up to $70 a month (a maximum paid monthly that does not roll over).
-Fitness SF is conveniently located a few blocks from the office.
-Another nearby favorite for our climbers is Mission Cliffs.
-Please contact Margaret for reimbursement or if you need helping finding a gym.

 ## Lyft Credit